 - Start date

 Don’t forget to mention any contingencies, like a background check.
-Be sure to provide a clear deadline for their response, and most importantly, make sure to communicate your excitement in adding them to your team.
+Be sure to provide a clear deadline for their response, and most importantly, make sure to communicate your excitement about adding them to your team.

 When the Candidate isn’t the Right Fit for the Role